-Over the past few years we have enjoyed many great sightings of lion in Greater Kruger.
-One thing I have noticed is that these lions are breeding at an alarming rate and the severe drought we experienced during 2015/2016 contributed to their numbers increasing as food was abundant as was water at the man-made watering holes… After some research I have found out some interesting info for you guys.
+Over the past few years, we have enjoyed many great sightings of lions in Greater Kruger.
+I have noticed that these lions are breeding at an alarming rate and the severe drought we experienced during 2015/2016 contributed to their numbers increasing as the food was abundant as was water at the man-made watering holes… After some research, I have found some interesting info for you guys.

 So if the GKP lions are doing so well, what is all the fuss about globally?
 Well, if you look at the lion population on a global scale things tend to look terrible!
 Officially 42% of the global lion population has decreased in the last 21 years with wild lions going extinct in 7 African countries.
 This has led them to be labeled as vulnerable by the International Union for Conservation of Nature.
 These stats alone tell you how fortunate Moriti is to be guiding and operating safaris in such an amazing wilderness area where conservation is a priority.